Thursday, September 24, 2009

 Parents read through the evidence presented and chose not to place their children in harms way.
 Teachers have shied away from SD23.

-SD23's hypocrisy has cost it between $6.5 - $16.25 million in lost student transfer payment money from the provincial government.
+Kelowna SD23's hypocrisy has cost it between $6.5 - $16.25 million in lost student transfer payment money from the provincial government.
 SD23 laments about reduced student enrollment while it continues to shoot itself in the foot.

 A cloud hangs over SD23 around the world and rightfully so as it has engineered it own tarnished reputation.